ntnhut/LeetSolve/docs/source/Two_Pointers/19_Remove_Nth_Node_From_End_of_List.md

 This solution uses a vector to store pointers to all nodes in the linked list, enabling easy access to the node to be removed and its predecessor.

-By iterating through the linked list and storing pointers to each node in the vector, it efficiently constructs a representation of the linked list in an array-like structure.
+By iterating through the linked list and storing pointers to each node in the vector, it constructs a representation of the linked list in an array-like structure.
 Then, it retrieves the node to be removed using its index from the end of the vector.
 Finally, it handles the removal of the node by updating the `next` pointer of its predecessor or updating the `head` pointer if the node to be removed is the head of the linked list.

 This approach optimizes the computation by sacrificing space efficiency for simplicity of implementation and ease of manipulation of linked list elements.